RankingsReviewsBuying Guide

 #1 Best Overall: Black Lotus Shilajit

 Black Lotus earns the top spot because they do something remarkably rare in this market: they publish everything.
-Their Certificate of Analysis is linked directly to specific product lot numbers, tested by an independent ISO-accredited laboratory, and shows specific measured values โ€” not just "pass."
+Their Certificate of Analysis is linked directly to specific product lot numbers, tested by an independent ISO-accredited laboratory, and shows specific measured values — not just "pass."
+Not sure what each field means?
+Our COA reading guide breaks down what to look for.

-The tested fulvic acid content exceeds 85%, which places them among the highest verified concentrations we've encountered.
-Their source is specified to altitude (above 14,000 feet in the Himalayas), collection method disclosed, and purification is described as cold-process water filtration โ€” the method that best preserves bioactive compounds.
+The independently tested fulvic acid content ranges from 64.51% (resin) to 74.30% (capsules) depending on product form — per Batch 93 COA from IAS Laboratories.
+Their source is specified to altitude (above 14,000 feet in the Altai Mountains), collection method disclosed, and purification is described as cold-process water filtration — the method that best preserves bioactive compounds.

 At $39.99 for 30g of resin ($1.33/gram), they're not the cheapest.
 But when you account for the fulvic acid concentration, you're getting more bioactive material per dollar than most products priced similarly.
 Their capsule option at $34.99 provides cost-per-serving comparable to many B-tier competitors.
+For a deeper look at sourcing, testing methodology, and value, read our full Black Lotus Shilajit review.

 S

-#1 Ranked โ€” S-Tier
+#1 Ranked — S-Tier

 Black Lotus Shilajit

-Resin from $39.99 ยท Capsules from $34.99 ยท Free shipping
+Resin from $39.99 · Capsules from $34.99 · Free shipping

-85%+ verified fulvic acid โ€” third-party confirmed
+64–74% verified fulvic acid by form — third-party confirmed (IAS Laboratories)

 ISO-accredited COA linked to lot numbers